 Stream ciphers are mainly devoted to applications which require either an exceptional encryption rate or an extremely low implementation cost in hardware.
 Therefore, a linear transition function seems to be a relevant choice as soon as the filtering function breaks the inherent linearity.
-Amongst all possible linear transition functions, those based on LFSRs are very popular because they are appropriate for low-cost hardware implementations, produce sequences with good statistical properties and can be easily analyzed.
+Amongst all possible linear transition functions, those based on LFSRs are very popular because they are appropriated for low-cost hardware implementations, produce sequences with good statistical properties and can be easily analyzed.
 LFSR-based generators have been extensively studied.
-It is known that the involved filtering function must satisfy some welldefined criteria (such as a high nonlinearity, a high correlation-immunity order,...), and the designers of such generators now provide evidence that their ciphers cannot be broken by the classical attacks.
+It is known that the involved filtering function must

-\This work was supported in part by the European Commission through the IST Programme under Contract IST-2002-507932 ECRYPT.
+\ This work was supported in part by the European Commission through the IST Programme under Contract IST-2002-507932 ECRYPT.
 The information in this document reflects only the author's views, is provided as is and no warranty is given that the information is fit for any particular purpose.
 The user thereof uses the information at its sole risk and liability.